adoxography/streamlined-genre/README.md

 ### Command line executable

-The main `streamlined-genre` executable is `cli`.
+Once installed, the executable `streamlined-genre` is available on the command line.
 It requires at least one action flag:

 Flag | Action                                      | Requires
 ---- | ------------------------------------------- | ------------------------------------